 2.2 Basic admissions requirements

+For all programs, the admissions and selection requirements noted on the program outline in addition to those listed here must be met in order to gain final admission into the program.
 Applicants must possess one of the following requirements to be eligible for admission to most certificate and diploma programs:

 Secondary school applicants:

 - Ontario Secondary School (OSS) curriculum: Ontario Secondary School Diploma (OSSD) or equivalent, with courses at the college (C), university (U) or university/college (M) level

 Non-secondary school applicants (19 years or older).
 Mature applicants must meet all course and additional admission requirements listed on program outlines:

 - Specific credit courses taken at Georgian College